What is Acceptance Testing?

 In terms of software performance, apart from the software’s features and functionality, it also reviews the UI experience.

-The following aspects of the software form the set of criteria for testing and measuring the software.
+The following aspects of the software form the criteria for testing and measuring the software.

 - Functionality